 As simple as it may appear, it's a fundamental tool to create a virtual sense of how sounds are placed in our stereo image.

-Try taking two different percussion lines with a slightly different timbre and place them in the opposite sides of the stereo field to get a really compelling sense of width.
+Try taking two different percussion lines with slightly different timbre and placing them on the opposite sides of the stereo field to get a compelling sense of width.

-It's worth trying to experiment with panning mono effects too, in order to focalise them in a specific place: instead of having a send reverb where many sounds are fed and spread together, to create separation, if that is what you are after, you can pan the reverb send to make room for other effects in the mix.
+It's worth trying to experiment with panning mono effects too, to focalize them in a specific place: instead of having a send reverb where many sounds are fed and spread together, to create separation, if that is what you are after, you can pan the reverb send to make room for other effects in the mix.

 - Width in Sound Design

-One of them is certainly width: try sound designing right from the start a sound to appear wider, in order to have full control on the effect you want to achieve, for example by employing detuning on oscillators, independent filter chains for panned oscillators, stereo effects and modulations..
+One of them is certainly width: try sound designing right from the start a sound to appear wider, to have full control of the effect you want to achieve, for example by employing detuning on oscillators, independent filter chains for panned oscillators, stereo effects, and modulations.

 don't just put on a random sound a 'Dimension Expander' effect and hope for the best, because in certain cases it may ruin your sound and create phasy, bad results.